 - A one-time restoration, in which the loan was paid off, but the property was not sold

 If you’re eligible for restoration, you’ll need to submit Form 26-1880 to the VA (download it here).
-Your lender may also be able to help you apply for a restoration of entitlement.
+If you are already working with a lender, they will help assist you with this step to ensure it is done properly.

 VA funding fee: What you’ll pay after your first loan